-Microbiology, serum antigen levels, and histopathology are required to make the diagnosis.
+Microbiology, cryptococcal polysaccharide antigen (CrAg), or histopathology are required to make the diagnosis for cryptococcosis.

 Treatment depends on the immunological state and disease severity.
 For asymptomatic and mild to moderate disease with no central nervous system (CNS) involvement, oral fluconazole is the first-line treatment.
-For severe disease and CNS involvement, induction therapy with amphotericin-B plus flucytosine followed by a course of fluconazole is recommended.
+For severe disease and CNS involvement, induction therapy with amphotericin-B plus flucytosine followed by consolidation therapy with fluconazole is recommended.

-The lungs are generally the primary locus of infection, with extrapulmonary dissemination affecting the meninges and, less commonly, the skin, bones, prostate, and other organs.
+The lungs are generally the primary locus of infection, with extrapulmonary dissemination throughout the body with prominent symptomatic involvement of the brain and meninges and, less commonly, the skin, bones, prostate, and other organs.